Swiss automatic road traffic counts (SARTC)

 Implementation

-• Data collection: vehicles are detected and counted using induction loops that are integrated into the road surface and linked to counting devices.
+• Data collection: vehicles are detected and counted using induction loops that are integrated into the road surface or overhead laser sensors and linked to counting devices.

-• Data transmission is carried out daily via an automatic call-up system.
+• Data transmission is carried out online and in real time to a central system.

 • Validation of data is carried out in three steps: daily, monthly and annual.